 A good conclusion summarises the contents of the essay in as few words as possible.

 Unlike research papers or essays written as homework, you only get one chance at writing the exam essay.
 It’s a good idea to read your essay through at various intervals during the exam.
 Leaving this to the end may be too late.
 You should also read it once more when you get to the end to ensure that it makes sense and is a coherent whole.
 Your essay needs to be clear – and give your opinion only when toy are asked for it.

 You have a much better chance of ensuring that your essay is coherent if you use a set method to write it,.
 This is because with a method you would have gone through all the steps necessary to ensure coherence, moving from step 1 to step 2 to step 3 and so on.
 This means that you have given each part of the essay an equal level of importance.
 If you start with the end in mind without considering each step along the way, you may miss out on an essential stage of the process and end up with an essay which lacks coherence.

 Take an essay that you have previously written and rewrite it.
 This is not an exercise in correcting errors in the prior essay, but rather an opportunity to take note of the process of writing an essay.
-The reason we use an old essay is because the ideas and vocabulary already exist.
+The reason we use an old essay is that the ideas and vocabulary already exist.
 So, you can pay attention to the process, or the how of writing rather than the what.

 Don’t worry too much about how long its takes, but pay attention to each phrase and ask yourself what you are trying to do all along the way